Saxtuba

-The saxtuba is an obsolete valved brasswind instrument conceived by the Belgian instrument-maker Adolphe Sax around 1845.
+The saxtuba is an obsolete valved brass wind instrument conceived by the Belgian instrument-maker Adolphe Sax around 1845.
 The design of the instrument was inspired by the ancient Roman cornu and tuba.
 The saxtubas, which comprised a family of half-tube and whole-tube instruments of varying pitches, were first employed in Fromental Halévy's opera Le Juif errant (The Wandering Jew) in 1852.
 Their only other public appearance of note was at a military ceremony on the Champ de Mars in Paris in the same year.
 The term "saxtuba" may also refer to the bass saxhorn.